0x444454/Commodore-6309/README.md

 | 250469 | PAL  | &cross; | C64C, short-board (SuperPLA) |
 | 326298 | Any  | &cross; | Unsupported due to PCB physical dimensions |

-NOTE: C64 systems use very different components (whatever was cheaper at the time of production), so timings can be different even between same motherboard and VIC-II revisions.
+NOTE: C64 systems use very different components (Commodore used whatever was cheaper at the time of production), so even two C64 machines using the same motherboard and VIC-II revision may behave differently.
-If you have issues with the default configuration using IC3-TAP4 to feed IC5-IN, then try IC3-TAP5.
+If you have issues with the default 6309 adapter configuration (i.e. using IC3-TAP4 to feed IC5-IN), then try IC3-TAP5.

 # INGREDIENTS